securefederatedai/openfl/docs/developer_guide/running_the_federation.notebook.rst

      import openfl.native as fx
      from openfl.federated import FederatedModel, FederatedDataSet

-This loads the |productName| package and import wrappers that adapt your existing data and models to a (simulated) federated context.
+This loads the OpenFL package and import wrappers that adapt your existing data and models to a (simulated) federated context.

 Step 2: Set Up the Experiment
 -----------------------------